jt14den/swc-tt-lecture-notes/02-novice.md

 >     or ask colleagues about their experiences.
 {: .callout}

-> ### Concept Inventories
->
-> The [Force Concept Inventory][wikipedia-fci]
+#### Concept Inventories The [Force Concept Inventory][wikipedia-fci]
-> is a set of MCQs designed to gauge understanding of basic Newtonian mechanics.
+is a set of MCQs designed to gauge understanding of basic Newtonian mechanics.
+Others exist.
-> By interviewing a large number of respondents,
-> correlating their misconceptions with patterns of right and wrong answers to questions,
-> and then improving the questions,
-> it's possible to construct a very precise diagnostic tool.
-> However,
-> it's very costly to do this,
-> and students' ability to search for answers on the internet
-> is an ever-increasing threat to its validity.

 ## MCQ to determine learners POV
 * Designing an MCQ with plausible distractors is useful even if it is never used in class